philip-hughes/third-milestone-project/README.md

 - **Edit appointment modal** - A modal that is displayed when clicking on an existing appointment.
 Modal displays doctor name, date, start time, and there select dropdowns to choose the end time and patient name.
 The currently end time and patient name are displayed initially but can be changed.
 Changes are submitted using the Update Appointment button.
 The appointment can be removed using the Delete button.
+### Existing Features — Calendar screen mobile view
+- **Calendar button and sidebar** - In screens below 799px, the datepicker is hidden and calendar toggle button is displayed which allows users to open the datepicker sidebar.
+When clicked the datepicker will be displayed, and an overlay is displayed over the rest of the page content.

 ## Technologies Used